-The Committee on Student Discipline oversees the conduct of students in the College of Arts and Science and the Graduate School of Arts and Science.
-Gathered here are a number of resources for faculty and students, including the rules and procedures for adjudicating disciplinary complaints concerning students in the College and the Graduate School, and other relevant University rules, policies, and procedures.
+The Faculty of Arts and Science Committee on Student Discipline oversees the academic conduct of students in the College of Arts and Science and the Graduate School of Arts and Science.
+Gathered here are a number of resources for faculty and students, including the rules and procedures for adjudicating academic disciplinary complaints concerning students in the College and the Graduate School, and other relevant University rules, policies, and procedures.

 New York University is a community of scholars who value free and open inquiry.
 Our work depends on honest assessment of ideas and their sources; and we expect all members of our community to maintain the highest integrity in their academic work.
 As scholars committed to the critical evaluation of ideas, free of personal prejudice, we also have an obligation to one other to create an educational atmosphere of mutual trust and respect in which differences of opinion can be subjected to deliberate and reasonable examination without animus.
-Because of the central importance of these values to our intellectual life together, students who fail to maintain them will be subject to disciplinary sanction, which may include dismissal from the University.
+Because of the central importance of these values to our intellectual life together, students who fail to maintain them will be subject to academic disciplinary sanction, which may include dismissal from the University.

-Disciplinary offenses include but are not limited to:
+Academic Disciplinary offenses include but are not limited to:

 - cheating, plagiarism, falsification of data or sources, forgery of academic documents in attempt to defraud;

 - destruction, theft, or unauthorized use of laboratory data, or research materials.